 The Monitoring Council assumes that the bulk of funding for work on individual themes and subthemes (the left-hand side of Figure 8) will come from the participating entities.
 This bottom-up support will involve varying combinations of ongoing monitoring efforts, in-kind support, outside grants, offsets to existing monitoring requirements, and savings over time from improved coordination and efficiency.
-Funding for Monitoring Council activities represented on the right-hand side of Figure 8, namely coordinating across themes, developing and maintaining infrastructure, and catalyzing start-up efforts, could come from the budgets of Cal/EPA and the Resources Agency, contributions or grants from other agencies, and/or a portion of monitoring to meet regulatory requirements.
+Funding for Monitoring Council activities represented on the right-hand side of Figure 8, namely coordinating across themes, developing and maintaining infrastructure, and catalyzing start-up efforts, could come from the budgets of Cal/EPA and the Natural Resources Agency, contributions or grants from other agencies, a portion of monitoring funds allocated to meet grant or regulatory requirements, and/or new fee structures intended to directly support the Council's activities.
 An important aspect of the Monitoring Council's role will be to ensure that theme-based workgroups identify and achieve the cost savings possible through increased coordination, efficiency, and access to data.